 - Dinner: Roasted salmon

-You'll note that on a carnivore diet, counting calories and macros is not recommended.
+On a carnivore diet, counting calories and macros is not recommended.
 Portion sizes will also vary depending on the person.
-The goal is to eat when you are hungry, and finish eating when you are full.
+The idea is to listen to your body and to eat when you are hungry, and finish eating when you are full.

 Frequently asked questions: